After the current election season, it’s well understood that we live in a divided nation.

 Some say America is hated in the world due to our freedom and the threat it represents.
 I think our freedom, and our flavor of democracy, are the result–an expression of–our beliefs.
 I believe our faith is what sets America apart, and what has made it what it is today.
 And I don’t just mean freedom for some of us to practice one religion, I mean the freedom for us all to pursue our own sense of the divine.
 Tolerance, taught to our children produces hope.
 Where else do you see tolerance taught?
 Where is it absent?

 The Puritans sailed the Mayflower and landed on Plymouth Rock to pursue religious freedom.
 Their legacy, the legacy of the founding fathers, the legacy that World War II veterans so freely gave of themselves to defend is this same thing.
 This legacy lives on as Americans serve abroad and hope spreads to places undreamed of.
 It is America.
 It is the spirit of liberty and the pursuit of happiness.
 It is the American dream; A collective revolution that empowers every soul to live his or her life, free.
 When you oppose this, you take on the spirit of America.
-This is what seperates us from the entire world.
+This is what separates us from the entire world.

 I ask you, when you consider freedom and faith, can we have one without the other?